sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 kubectl drain node-1
 k drain --ignore-daemonsets node01

-if a pod is not part of a Repliset: lost forever: k drain node01 --force --ignore-daemonsets
+if a pod is not part of a Replicaset: lost forever: k drain node01 --force --ignore-daemonsets